What do all people have in common?

 You may have great photos of your food but search engines can’t physically see them so make sure that you are writing descriptions (also known as image alt tags) for every single one of your photos.

 You’ll also need to write title and meta descriptions for search engines and make sure that you have an H1 tag on every page.
 You will need to design these to be informative and convincing so that people will want to click on your pages!
-For more SEO best practices check out these tips and tricks.
+Check out the checklist of our SEO best practices to get you started!

 We’ve generated almost 200 leads for their business!